-- If having to cut an alpaca's throat in an emergency situation then never break the neck as this only causes additional trauma before the animal has lost consciousness - 2.
-The knife used should be very sharp and have a blade at least 15cm long - Ensure the alpaca is adequately restrained standing or lying with its chin in your hand to extend the neck - 4.
-Make a swift firm cut across the upper part of the neck, severing both the carotid arteries and jugular veins.
-The trachea (windpipe) and esophagus will also be severed.
-Check that the incision does not close over the knife during the throat cut - 5.
-It will take approximately 8 seconds for the alpaca to lose consciousness and it should be restrained until then - 6.
-Monitor until death is confirmed
+- If having to cut a sheep's throat in an emergency situation, then never break the neck as this only causes additional trauma before the animal has lost consciousness. - The knife used should be very sharp and have a blade at least 15cm long. - Ensure the sheep is adequately restrained, standing or lying with its chin in your hand to extend the neck. - Make a swift, firm cut across the upper part of the neck, severing both the carotid

+- arteries and jugular veins.
+The trachea (windpipe) and oesophagus will also be severed.
+Check that the incision does not close over the knife during the throat cut. - It will take approximately 8 seconds for the sheep to lose consciousness, and it should be restrained until then. - Monitor until death is confirmed.